ElWanderer/kOS_scripts/documentation/boot_KSat.ks_readme.md

 The purpose of this boot script is to launch a satellite into a specific orbit of Kerbin.
 Typically, this would be to fulfil a contract, though it could be used for launching a ScanSat, relay satellite etc.

+### Disk space requirement

+This script and the libraries it calls are meant to remain with the `20000` byte limit of the small, inline kOS processor.
+To an extent this achieved by deleting certain libraries once they are no longer needed, e.g. the launch files are removed following insertion into orbit.
+Also, as part of this space-saving effort, the script does not use the `lib_orbit_match.ks` functions to perfect the orbit plane.
+The final inclination that is achieved depends on the accuracy of the launch.

 ### Script Parameters

 The parameters of the target orbit can be specified by changing the global variables near the top of the file: